williamouyang/okta.github.io/_source/_docs/api/resources/policy.md

 include | The zones to include | Array | Only if connection data type is `ZONE` |
 exclude | The zones to exclude | Array | Only if connection data type is `ZONE` |

-> The `ON_NETWORK` and `OFF_NETWORK` data types are part of a {% api_lifecycle deprecated %} feature.
-The `ZONE` data type is now used when selecting network zones.
-Specific zone ids to include or exclude are specified in the respective arrays.
+> The connection parameter may be set to the `ZONE` data type to select individual network zones.
+Specific zone ids to include or exclude are enumerated in the respective arrays.
+> The [Zones API](./zones.html) can be used to manage network zones.

 #### Authentication Provider Condition Object
 {: #AuthProviderConditionObject }